LLMs as Workers in Human-Computational Algorithms? Replicating Crowdsourcing Pipelines with LLMs: Results and Reflection

 \item \emph{Fail to selectively perform a subset of sub-tasks.} This is most visible in \pHumor, which, in its original design, required workers to \emph{self-select and sort} a subset of sub-tasks (eight in total) into an effective flow.
 Among the four students replicating it, only P17 noticed that the sub-tasks have \quoteinline{no clear structure in the execution order of these micro tasks}, and successfully implemented a chain of four sub-tasks.
 Other students agreed that eight sub-tasks aggregated too much information, and P18 later reflected that \quoteinline{the steps should not be in such a strict order.}

-\item \emph{Fail to balance multiple requirements in one sub-task.} Excessive requirements in one LLM prompt can also cause conflicts.
-In the aforementioned \pHumor case, integrating results from too many sub-tasks may lead to certain options dominating others, e.g., the LLM can \quoteinline{focus on turning the joke into being sarcastic, which can take away the humor from the joke} (P5).
-Similarly, P14 (in \pf) implemented their \emph{Find} Step (\autoref{fig:prompt_variance}) to simultaneous searching for multiple issues, which led the LLM to prioritize spelling errors and miss wordiness problems.
-Overall, explicitly stating the top criteria seem important for LLMs.
+\item \emph{Fail to meet multiple requirements in one sub-task.} Excessive requirements can collide.
+In the aforementioned \pHumor case, integrating results from too many sub-tasks may lead to certain options dominating others, e.g., the LLM can \quoteinline{focus on turning the joke into being sarcastic, which takes away the humor from the joke} (P5).
+Similarly, P14 (in \pf) implemented their \emph{Find} Step (Figure~\ref{fig:prompt_variance}) to simultaneous searching for multiple issues, which led the LLM to prioritize spelling errors and miss wordiness problems.
+Explicitly stating the top criteria seems important.

 \end{itemize}